-Tips on Wearing Glasses
+Tips on Wearing Spectral Filters

 Is your teen self conscious?

-I became more aware of the need for help when my 7 year old grandson, Diego, began wearing the lenses.
+I became more aware of the need for help when my 7 year old grandson, Diego, began wearing the filters.
 At first, several times a week after school, we looked for lost glasses.
 Once he lost them totally and I had to buy new ones.
 I had them adjusted by the eye doctor 3 or 4 times in the first few weeks.
 After 3 months I had had enough.